grafana/developer-advocacy/projects/Grafana Office Hours/GOH 27 - Loki For Beginners with Ed Welch.md

 	- Architectural rewrite to remove replication factor?
 	- Explore Logs and queryless experience

+Next:
+- deployment and execution of Loki - Ed would have the opportunity to apologise for how difficult it can be
+	- Configuration is complicated and it's changed a lot over time
+	- People underestimate the amount of resources that you need to run a high-performant setup.
+Most people still just use a single binary and are happy with that, but there are somer cases where that's just not enough.
+	- We recommend Helm and Kubernetes, but that's not the way we do it-- we don't use that.
+	- Jay is already using the simple scalable Helm chart and it's working now.
+		- Simple scalable was Ed's idea and he's not sure it's a good idea now...
+	- Break it down: monolithic, SSD, microservices
+	- Advice on how many ingesters we need, how many queriers, how would you set it up onsite.
+	- How we run it on the cloud-- we autoscale everything all the time, automating limits configuration.
+	- You *can* make Loki easier to run, but it costs more money.
+- Ingest
+	- Should we use the OTel endpoint?
+The client can't specify the labels if you use this.
+You send the payload and the seven keys are promoted to labels.
+The rest goes to structured metadata.
+YOu can't do this unless you run it yourself.
+You can do that in the YAML config.
+- Query
+- Bloom filters
+- Adaptive Logs

 ### Just before the show

 > Here are some points to discuss with the guest in the 15 minutes before the stream begins.

-- [ ] How do you pronounce your name?
+- [x] How do you pronounce your name?
 - [ ] What are your pronouns?
-- [ ] We will be using the talking points, but we don't have to be strict about it.
+- [x] We will be using the talking points, but we don't have to be strict about it.
 We don't have to go through all of them, or follow a specific order.
 They're only there to make us comfortable.
 - [ ] Does anyone want to share their screen?
 We can do that now, and I can show you how that works
 - [ ] We'll be streaming to YouTube.
 - [ ] You'll be able to see comments, but if you have links, I have to paste it into the private chat.
-- [ ] You can also use the private chat if you need to say something, but you can also just say it out loud.
+- [x] You can also use the private chat if you need to say something, but you can also just say it out loud.
-- [ ] If at any point you aren't comfortable talking about something, please either say so or let me know in the private chat, and I'll pivot away from that topic.
+- [x] If at any point you aren't comfortable talking about something, please either say so or let me know in the private chat, and I'll pivot away from that topic.
 - [ ] Afterwards, we'll say goodbye to the stream, but please stay on past that so we can debrief.
 - [ ] Just in case I disconnect... stall for a minute and I'll be right back.